Dr Georgia Mavria

 - Biochemical Society

-My teaching currently focuses on cancer angiogenesis and anti-angiogenic therapy.
-I deliver MSc lectures, tutorials for medical students, and supervise project work both at undergraduate and postgraduate levels.
-I act as Cancer Biology Examiner for the First FRCR Examination Board of The Royal College of Radiologists, and deliver lectures at the first FRCR Clinical and Medical Oncology Basic Sciences Course.
+I deliver undergraduate and MSc lectures and tutorials some of which are focused on cancer angiogenesis.
+I supervise project work both at undergraduate and postgraduate levels.
+I act as Cancer Biology Examiner for the First FRCR Examination Board (Royal College of Radiologists), and lecture at the first FRCR Clinical and Medical Oncology Basic Sciences Course.

 Research groups and institutes